-- 13.2 We also set certain conditions that you must meet before the exchange can go ahead. - You must not owe any rent or other debt connected with the tenancy. - Your property and garden must be in good condition. - If you have made improvements or alterations that we consider unsatisfactory and without our written agreement, you must return the home to how it was before. - 13.3 If you do exchange without our written agreement we will take legal action to evict you.
+- 11.1 Introductory tenants must not exchange or assign the property to any other tenant or person(s). - 11.2 If you do an illegal exchange without our written agreement we will take legal action to evict you.
 You will not be able to return to your original home and will not be offered alternative housing.